glessard/deferred/README.md

 # async & deferred
 An alternative to NSOperation in Swift, based on closures.

 `Deferred<T>` is useful in order to chain closures (blocks) together.
+A `Deferred` starts with an undetermined value.
+Until its value becomes ready, computations dependent on its value can saved for future execution using a lock-free, thread-safe algorithm.
+The results of these computations are also represented by other `Deferred` instances.

-It is an approximation of module [Deferred](https://ocaml.janestreet.com/ocaml-core/111.25.00/doc/async_kernel/#Deferred) available in OCaml.
+`Deferred` is an approximation of module [Deferred](https://ocaml.janestreet.com/ocaml-core/111.25.00/doc/async_kernel/#Deferred) available in OCaml.

 ```
 let d = Deferred {